MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-domains-sharing.md

     > [!NOTE]
     > Wildcards are not supported for domain entries.

-You can also configure the tenant-level setting by using the [Set-SPOTenant](https://go.microsoft.com/fwlink/?linkid=2003900) Windows PowerShell cmdlet.
+You can also configure the organization-wide setting by using the [Set-SPOTenant](https://go.microsoft.com/fwlink/?linkid=2003900) Windows PowerShell cmdlet.

 You can also use restricted domains at the site collection level.
 Note the following considerations:

-- In the case of conflicts, the tenant-level configuration takes precedence over the site collection configuration.
+- In the case of conflicts, the organization-wide configuration takes precedence over the site collection configuration.

-- If a tenant-level allow list is configured, then you can only configure an allow list at the site collection level.
-The site collection allow list must be a subset of the tenant allow list.
+- If an organization-wide allow list is configured, then you can only configure an allow list at the site collection level.
+The site collection allow list must be a subset of the organization's allow list.

-- If a tenant-level deny list is configured, then you can configure either an allow list or a deny list at the site collection level.
+- If an organization-wide deny list is configured, then you can configure either an allow list or a deny list at the site collection level.

 - For individual OneDrive for Business site collections, you can only configure this setting by using the [Set-SPOSite](https://go.microsoft.com/fwlink/?linkid=2003901) Windows PowerShell cmdlet.